-To be sure, the evolution of dominant organizational forms may come at a stiff social price-namely, the limited ability of "corporatized" advisors to provide a meaningful certification function in associated transactions markets that, as a result, may suffer especially large short-term losses.
+To be sure, the evolution of dominant organizational forms may come at a stiff social price: namely, the limited ability of "corporatized" advisors to provide a meaningful certification function in associated transactions markets, which may suffer especially large losses in the short term.
 Those short-term losses may be especially onerous if users do not anticipate the degradation of certification quality attendant to the abandonment of constrained forms, in which case certifications will be mispriced by the market until the release and internalization of information that corrects any such false understanding.
 Hence, it may be the case that lawyers and other traditional financial certifiers will no longer-or, as some would assert, no longer do-provide a meaningful certification role while continuing to play other important roles in facilitating efficient transactions.
-175 The functional transformation of any certification entity will in turn prompt transacting parties, or certification entrepreneurs, to construct alternative mechanisms by which to ameliorate, or insure against, the restored set of information asymmetries.
+The functional transformation of any certification entity will in turn prompt transacting parties, or certification entrepreneurs, to construct alternative mechanisms by which to ameliorate, or insure against, the restored set of information asymmetries.
 This substitution effect is precisely what happened in the real estate market.
 It was once standard practice for attorneys to issue "title opinions" (that is, an opinion stating that there were no known defects in the title being transferred) in the closing of a real estate transaction.
 Title opinions have now been displaced by title insurance products, which are superior both in terms of the title provider's inspection capacity and the financial backing that supports title insurers' policies.
-177 Today real estate transfer transactions are rarely accompanied by title opinions, which the market has discarded in favor of the apparently superior mechanism of title insurance.
-178
+Today title opinions are rarely issued in real estate transfer transactions in the U.S. (outside state jurisdictions where the bar has successfully lobbied for its mandatory use), which the market has discarded in favor of the apparently superior mechanism of title insurance.